 Make the most of any visit to Atlantic Canada with some time spent exploring the great outdoors.
-Whether it be New Brunswick, Nova Scotia, or Prince Edward Island, you'll discover a wide range of parks, beaches, and other outdoor recreation destinations.
+Whether it be New Brunswick, Nova Scotia, or St. John's, you'll discover a wide range of parks, beaches, and other outdoor recreation destinations.

 Hopewell Rocks, NB